 Inferiorly, the medial and lateral heads of the gastrocnemius form the medial and lateral borders.
 The capsule of the knee joint, the distal femur and the proximal tibia form the floor of the popliteal fossa.
 More inferiorly, the popliteus muscle also forms the floor.

 The popliteal fascia, which is continuous with the fascia lata superiorly and the fascia crusis inferiorly, forms the roof of the fossa.
 This dense fascia is reinforced by transverse fibres and forms a protective sheath for the structures passing through the fossa.

 The short saphenous vein and the sural nerve often pierce the fascia and are both important landmarks in surgery involving the posterior aspect of the knee joint.

 The popliteal fossa is 2.5 cm wide and mainly consists of fat tissue.
 There are many important neurovascular structures, however, which pass through the fossa.
-The nerves are the most superficial of these structures and include the tibial, common fibular, sural, posterior femoral cutaneous and obturator nerves.
+The nerves are the most superficial of these structures and include:

 The sciatic nerve bifurcates into the tibial and common fibular nerves at the superior angle of the popliteal fossa.
 The larger medial branch, the tibial nerve, passes through the fossa inferiorly, before it exits deep to the plantaris muscle and enters the posterior compartment of the leg.
 While in the fossa, the tibial nerve and its branches supply the soleus, gastrocnemius, plantaris and popliteus muscles.
 One of its branches, the medial sural cutaneous nerve, joins with the sural communicating branch of the common fibular nerve to form the sural nerve.